 Having a clear marketing objective, target audience, and understanding of the resources available to your team is critical to the success of any video — no matter what type it is.
-To give you some ideas to start, we’ve explained the main benefits of high-performing video formats and provided real-world examples for each.
+To give you some ideas to start, we’ve explained the main video marketing benefits of high-performing formats and provided real-world examples for each.

 1. Educate potential customers with tutorials and how-to videos

 Tutorial and “how-to” videos are some of the most searched-for web content, proving that there is a huge global demand for this type of video.

 This format is highly effective for B2B and SaaS tools, as tutorials on complex topics and screencasting walk-throughs are valuable resources for audiences.
 B2C brands can also increase the visibility of specific products by creating step-by-step instructional videos.

 The goal is to give a clear visualization of your product or service’s features in action, which builds consumer trust and interest in your brand.